 Sprayed Polyurethane Foam is applied as a liquid using plural-component spray equipment to fill cracks and crevices.
-It then expands approximately 30 times its original liquid volume to form a hard, closed cell monolithic roof surface.
-The Polyurethane Foam dries within seconds after applied to the roof surface.
-Its expansion results in a weather tight roofing membrane that is fully adhered to the substrate.
-Because of polyurethane’s lightweight it adds little additional weight to the structure and is often used in remedial applications.
+It then expands approximately 30 times its original liquid volume to form a hard, closed-cell monolithic roof surface.
+The Polyurethane Foam dries within seconds after being applied to the roof surface, and its expansion results in a weather-tight roofing membrane that is fully adhered to the substrate.
+Because polyurethane’s lightweight adds little additional weight to the structure and is often used in remedial applications.
 Polyurethane Foam has a history of more than 35 years as a maintainable roofing medium.
-Polyurethane Foam adds excellent insulation value to the structure and utility bills can reflect the difference.
+Polyurethane Foam adds excellent insulation value to the structure, and utility bills can reflect the difference.
 Once the SPF has been applied to the proper thickness and finish specifications, a protective layer of elastomeric coating or gravel is applied.
-This protective layer produces a durable weather resistant surface and that can be walked on for normal maintenance.
+This protective layer produces a durable, weather-resistant surface that can be walked on for regular maintenance.

 When most people hear of a “foam” roof, they automatically think of the type of soft foam similar to that used for seat cushions and are concerned that they won’t be able to walk on it without causing problems or damaging the roof.
-Foam roofs are very durable and can handle foot and construction traffic as well as other roofs.
-They are still susceptible to damage from dropped tools just as any other roof but the damage is more easily seen and can most often be repaired with some simple polyurethane caulking.
+Foam roofs are durable and can handle foot and construction traffic, as well as other shelters.
+They are still susceptible to damage from dropped tools, just like any other roof, but the damage is more easily seen and can most often be repaired with simple polyurethane caulking.

 Density & R-Value

-If the coating for an SPF roof is properly maintained, then an SPF roof can last a very long time.
-Every ten or fifteen years, depending on the type and amount of coating installed, the roof will need to be cleaned, primed, and recoated.
+If the coating for an SPF roof is maintained correctly, then an SPF roof can last a very long time.
+Depending on the type and amount of coating installed every ten or fifteen years, the roof will need to be cleaned, primed, and recoated.
 If this is done, then a quality SPF roof could last 50 years or longer.

-As with all other roof systems, cost depends on several factors.
-Some of which include building accessibility, complexity of project, foam thickness, foam coating system, and geographical location.
-Costs may start at about $2.50 per square foot for a cheap system and go up from there.
+As with all other roof systems, the cost depends on several factors.
+These include building accessibility, the project’s complexity, foam thickness, foam coating system, and geographical location.
+Prices may start at about $2.50 per square foot for a cheap system and go up.

 Protective Coatings for Spray Foam Roofs

-Once the SPF has been applied to the proper thickness and finish specifications, a protective layer of elastomeric coating, or gravel is applied.
-This protective layer produces a durable weather resistant surface and that can be walked on for normal maintenance.
+Once the SPF has been applied to the proper thickness and finish specifications, a protective layer of elastomeric coating or gravel is applied.
+This protective layer produces a durable, weather-resistant surface that can be walked on for regular maintenance.
 More…

 Energy Star – Cool Roofs Program and Benefits

-ENERGY STAR qualified roof coating products reduce the amount of air conditioning needed in buildings, and can reduce energy bills by up to 50%.
-The Cool Roof Program defines certain standards for reflectivity, and maintenance of reflectivity, in roof coating systems.
-These light colored roof coatings reflect the suns heat and UV rays and often lower the temperature of the roof by up to 100 degrees.
+ENERGY STAR-qualified roof coating products reduce the amount of air conditioning needed in buildings and can reduce energy bills by up to 50%.
+The Cool Roof Program defines specific standards for reflectivity and maintenance of reflectivity in roof coating systems.
+These light-colored roof coatings reflect the sun’s heat and UV rays and often lower the roof’s temperature by up to 100 degrees.
 More…

 SPF Roofing Installation

 Installation of SPF involves different procedures based on the existing roof structure.
-It is important to be familiar with all state and local building codes to assure the appropriate materials and procedures meet the necessary requirements in your area.
+It is essential to be familiar with all state and local building codes to ensure the appropriate materials and processes meet the requirements in your area.
 More…